epogrebnyak/abacus/README.md

 3. Using better Python features (eg subclasssing, pattern matching) for cleaner, understandable code.

 4. There is no production load - this is experimental software.
 Good side: can make big changes fast.
-   So-so side: we do not learn (or earn) from users, and at point of writing there are no users.
+   So-so side: we do not learn (or earn) from users, and at point of writing there are no users at all.